Skip to main content

 Participation in the Searle Fellows Program is viewed favorably in tenure and promotion decisions.
 This enriching professional development opportunity is designed to bolster faculty efforts to showcase outstanding credentials including evidence of effective and inclusive teaching.

-Learn more about requirements, mentors and how to apply at the Searle Fellows program page.
+Learn more about requirements, mentors, and how to apply at the Searle Fellows program page.

 Learn More